LightningX VPN Logo

 5. Prevent Bandwidth Throttling

-ISPs may throttle your internet speed, especially streaming or gaming, based on your online activity.
 Because VPNs encrypt your traffic, your ISP can’t see what you’re doing and is less likely to throttle your connection.

-6. Unlock Better Shopping & Travel Deals
+6. Find Better Shopping and Travel Discounts

 Whether you want to protect your identity, bypass content blocks, or save a few bucks while shopping online, a VPN is a smart, simple way to level up your life.